Why We Fell in Love With Our 1920 Beach Cottage

 kayaks riding in the Puget Sound

-The water in the bay is surprisingly warm in summer, especially when the tide is coming in.
-On hot days, you’ll find us and the dogs enjoying a swim.
+One of the things people are always surprised by is how warm the water in the bay can get during the summer, especially when the tide is coming in.
+On those extra hot days, you’ll usually find us cooling off with a swim.

 in the kayak with pups